-Reggie Talbert is a former resident of CRJ's Coolidge House, a Residential Reentry Center for male and female offenders.
+Reggie Talbert is a former resident of Coolidge House, a residential reentry center for individuals transitioning from incarceration to the community.

 Reggie had a difficult childhood, in and out of trouble with his family and the law.
 As a teen, he suffered an accidental gunshot wound that doctors were convinced would leave him paralyzed.
 Good care and physical therapy allowed him to regain strength and mobility.